uw-hai/guru/README.md

 ## Running

 The main end-to-end experiment code lives in `exp.py`.
+Since the project directory is a package, the module should be run from the parent directory of the project.
+If you have cloned the repository into a directory named `guru`, you can run the main module with `cd .. && python -m guru.exp`.

 If you would like to use the agent in your own application, you may want to follow the usage in `exp.py` as a guideline for how to initialize the agent from `policy.py`.
 More detailed instructions to come.